Year-End Budget Strategy

-Everyone who sells faces the “I have no budget” objection, and as we get to the end of the calendar and fiscal years we sometimes take the easy way out and start asking about how we can get in the consideration cycle for the following year.
+Everyone who sells faces the “I-have-no-budget” objection, and as we get to the end of the calendar and fiscal years we sometimes take the easy way out and start asking about how we can get in the consideration cycle for the following year.
 But in between this year and next year is a little window of budget that can emerge as actuals come in.
-The use-it-or-lose-it budgeting policies affect government buyers the most with research showing a 5X increase in expenditure in the final week of the fiscal year vs an average weekly expenditure.
+The use-it-or-lose-it budgeting policies affect government buyers the most with research showing a five time increase in expenditure in the final week of the fiscal year vs an average weekly expenditure.
 Because of the compressed time schedule, purchases face less scrutiny at year end than in other parts of the year.

-The end of the year is an important time for B2B companies.
+The end of the year is an important time for B2B companies and their budget strategy.
 It is common for businesses to experience a decrease in traffic and conversions during this time with the holidays and budgetary issues slowing spending.
 B2B companies looking to capture the leftover budget from their clients, however, may find success with online marketing and effective sales follow-through.
-Because it is less busy in many offices as the holidays and end of year approach, it can be a good time to engage your prospects, but you have to start a few months ahead to identify your opportunities, build content, build pipeline, and advance your prospects on the customer journey to purchase.
+Because it is less busy in many offices as the holidays and end of year approach, it can be a good time to work around your budget strategy and engage your prospects, but you have to start a few months ahead to identify your opportunities, build content, build pipeline, and advance your prospects on the customer journey to purchase.

 The BrightEdge Data Cube empowers you with key insights into the topics and keywords that your audience desires.
 You will have access to information gathered from millions of different websites, allowing you to pinpoint the exact areas where you can attract the attention of your customers and bring them back to your website.